 Alongside its own transformation, Finastra is helping to usher in a new vision for the world of finance.
 Dedicated to serving and making a difference to the communities within which it operates, the company insists on an equivalent level of commitment from its partners.
 “The future of finance is open: open technology, open platforms, open collaboration and open innovation,” states Gupta.
 “The fintechs and banks we work with embrace both this mantra and our platform.
 It’s truly open collaboration.”
 Throughout 2021 and beyond, she foresees renewed focus around issues such as financial inclusion in underserved areas, support for global trade, and the continued development of cloud’s industry applications.
 “I’m also passionate that marketing, as a function, can be at the forefront of this change.
 We are at an extremely pivotal moment: the pandemic has brought the future forward, and with it has come accelerated digitalisation.
 Finastra has a chance to truly redefine finance for good.”
 As a final plea to the industry, Gupta concludes by encouraging all organisations to embrace collaboration and inclusion, which fosters innovation and, in turn, creates new opportunities for everyone.”

 Fintech innovators like Finastra are providing finance’s global community with the opportunity to change the world and help solve some of its biggest challenges.
 Not least of these is climate change.
-Finastra’s partnership with Climate First Bank(in organization) is a good example of how these values can align.
+Finastra’s with Climate First Bank(in organization) is a good example of how these values can align.

 Climate First Bank (in organization) provides environmentally-focused investment programmes and solar loan options, as well as operating with complete carbon neutrality and working with local communities to provide ‘green infrastructure’.